AkshadaTupe/450DSACrackerWithSoln/LinkedList/DetectLoopInLinkedList/Solution/README.md

 # Complexity
 **- Time complexity : O(N)**

-Only one traversal of the loop is needed.
+Only one traversal of the loop is needed

 **- Space complexity : O(N)**

 where N is the space required to store the value in the hashmap

 # Code